-Let bundesliga.com tell you all you need to know about the Germany icon and former USMNT head coach.
+Let bundesliga.com tell you all you need to know about the Germany icon and now Hertha Berlin coach.

 When Klinsmann turned professional at the age of 16, he turned his back on the family baking business to pursue his own career.
 After finishing his baker's apprenticeship, he was one of the brightest emerging talents at Stuttgart Kickers before joining city rivals VfB in the Bundesliga in 1984.
 Year by year, they helped hone his talents and moulded him, in spite of his size and slender frame, into one of the German game's most fearsome attacking propositions.